-Buying or selling a home?
+Buying or selling a home in Rock Hill?
 Petrovich Realty can help.

-I like to supply buyers with an overview of the whole deal so they understand exactly what to expect.
+I like to supply buyers with a road map of the whole deal so they understand exactly what they can expect.

 These are my nine steps to purchasing a home.

 If you have any questions regarding any of this information or if you're prepared to get started, you can contact me here or e-mail me at .

 There are a lot of things you need to do before you start searching for a home.

 When you start your search, you'll want to make a list of items you want, get a feeling for what school districts and neighborhoods you want to live in, and start working on your budget.

 Keeping your mortgage payment less than or close to 30 percent of your monthly income is a good rule of thumb to adhere to.